 In addition, in instances of collisions caused by a negligent or reckless driver other than yourself, you may be entitled to bring a negligence claim against that at-fault driver.

 Not all attorneys understand how these two types of claims factor into one another.
 When deciding on an attorney to represent you, keep this in mind.
 You want someone on your side who can help obtain the best results possible for your journey forward.
-Our Grand Rapids attorneys understand the complex nature and interplay between both claims.
+Our Grand Rapids car accident attorneys understand the complex nature and interplay between both claims.
 We’re are dedicated to fighting for everything our clients are entitled to under the law.
 You can rely on our years of experience and knowledge.